haleyyoung/cmsi387/homework/os-literature/os-literature.md

 *Quality*
 ***
-The quality of this work is good because the author is associated with Carnegie-Mellon, a prestigeous university in the computer science field.
+The quality of this work is good because the author is associated with Carnegie-Mellon, a prestigious university in the computer science field.
 This article was also found in the ACM which is a widely read Article Database.
-The thing I liked about this article was that the author not only used snippets of code to get their point accross, but they also drew diagrams of things that might be considered confusing.
+The thing I liked about this article was that the author not only used snippets of code to get their point across, but they also drew diagrams of things that might be considered confusing.

 A simple solution to Lamport's concurrent programming problem with linear wait